takahe-linux/build/README.md

 Things that the new system does not fix (yet):

 - Massive number of TODO's.
-- Native cross-compile support in makepkg (via libmakepkg).
+- No cross-compile support in makepkg (via libmakepkg).
 - No support for 'native' builds.
+- No support for test scripts.
+- Trivial (comments, whitespace, etc) fixes still cause rebuilds.
 - Asynchronous and networked builds.
 - No 'activity monitor' (should be relatively easy to fix, prereq for async builds).
-- No support for test scripts.
-- Trivial (comments, whitespace, etc) fixes still cause rebuilds.
+- No build profiling (used disk space, etc).

 Things that have regressed:

 - System image creation.
+- Requires *even more* RAM, due to the chroot location, which is not currently configurable.
+Requires build profiling.

 ## Notes ##